fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 > It is recommended that you copy the files/folders from `fusioncharts-suite-xt > js` to your project application in `vendor/assets/javascripts/fusioncharts/` folder.

-* The download package also contains FusionCharts gem under `fusioncharts-suite-xt > integrations > rubyonrails > fusioncharts-wrapper` folder.
+* The download package contains FusionCharts gem under `fusioncharts-suite-xt > integrations > rubyonrails > fusioncharts-wrapper` folder.
 This folder will also contain native RoR FusionCharts **[Export Handler]({% site.baseurl %}/exporting-charts/using-fc-export-server/server-side-export/setup-private-export-server/ruby-on-rails '@@open-newtab')**.
 The folder structure is shown below:

 ![Ruby on Rails Js Folder]({% site.baseurl %}/gif/ror-folder-structure.gif)

-> The `ror` folder in the FusionCharts Suite XT package is available from v3.13.0.
+> The `rubyonrails` folder in the FusionCharts Suite XT package is available from v3.13.0.

 Following is the list of JavaScript files present in your `fusioncharts-suite-xt > js` folder: